 Have you heard of this pioneering new surgical procedure that’s saving the lives of babies born with hydrocephalus?
 It’s far more effective than the treatment doctors use in the US (a device called a shunt), which only works long-term about two-thirds of the time.
 And this new procedure was developed in Uganda.
 Now American doctors are traveling to Mbale to learn from the Ugandan physicians who invented it.

-Creative advances like this are often born of necessity, in unglamorous, unexpected circumstances.
-(Take the Odón Device—it was invented in a kitchen by an Argentinian car mechanic and it’s saving babies all over the world).
+Creative advances like this are often born of necessity in unglamorous, unexpected circumstances.
+(Take the Odón Device—it was invented in a kitchen by an Argentinian car mechanic and saves babies worldwide).

-This year, we’re on the lookout for more unexpected sparks like this from around the world.
+This year, we’re looking for more unexpected sparks like this from around the world.
 In fact, we’re assembling a fiery ensemble of creative humanitarians and inventors for the mainstage at SwitchPoint 2018.
 (Hope we’ll see you there.)

-This one piece of fake news helped inspire public doubt in one of the most powerful weapons we have against human disease, and it persists to this day.
+This one piece of fake news helped inspire public doubt in one of the most powerful weapons we have against human disease, which still persists.

-In the past few years alone, myths and misinformation have resulted in outbreaks of measles and mumps in the US and in the stubborn persistence of polio in Pakistan, Afghanistan, and Nigeria.
+In the past few years alone, myths and misinformation have resulted in outbreaks of measles and mumps in the US and the stubborn persistence of polio in Pakistan, Afghanistan, and Nigeria.
 In West Africa, they contributed to the deaths of over 11,300 people due to Ebola.
-False facts have the power to maim children, kill health workers, and stoke public health disasters.
+False facts can maim children, kill health workers, and stoke public health disasters.